Little Sammy Sneeze: Publication

 During Sammy's run, McCay's Hungry Henrietta strip tended to appear on the same date as Sammy Sneeze, including every Henrietta strip that ran in 1905.
 One crossover strip ends with Henrietta eating candy that Sammy has sneezed onto the floor.

 In 1906, a compilation volume of the strips appeared—not only in the United States, but in France where the Herald's publisher James Gordon Bennett Jr. was based.
 Sammy was one of the earliest American strips to appear in Europe.

 Sunday Press Books released a deluxe 11 × 16 in landscape-format hardcover volume called Little Sammy Sneeze: The Complete Color Sunday Comics 1904–1905 in 2007.
 On the reverse of each Sammy Sneeze page appears a non-Sammy Sneeze strip—the complete run of McCay's The Story of Hungry Henrietta, as well as selections from John Prentiss Benson's The Woozlebeasts, and Gustave Verbeek's The Upside-Downs of Little Lady Lovekins and Old Man Muffaroo and The Terrors of the Tiny Tads.
 These bonus strips appear in monochrome to Sammy Sneeze's color, as newspapers at the time normally printed color on only one side of the page.

 Legacy

-After a two-and-a-half-year run, McCay dropped the strip, while continuing to work on Dream of the Rarebit Fiend, Pilgrim's Progress, and his best-known work, Little Nemo.
+After a three-year run, McCay dropped the strip, while continuing to work on Dream of the Rarebit Fiend, Pilgrim's Progress, and his best-known work, Little Nemo.
 It has since mostly been remembered as a precursor to McCay's better-known strips, receiving little attention itself outside of a few key strips.
 The strip's concept was later picked up by the creators of characters such as Sneezly Seal and Li'l Sneezer.